1. Introduction to Work Hours and Overtime Regulations

 Definition of Standard Work Hours

-In Romania, standard work hours are clearly defined to ensure consistency across different sectors, promoting a healthy work-life balance for employees.
+In Romania, the standard work hours are clearly defined to ensure consistency across various sectors.
+These hours are set to ensure that employees have a balanced work-life integration.

 The standard workweek is set at 40 hours.
 This typically translates to five 8-hour days, though variations exist based on specific industries or agreements.